michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0030.md

 - n: a hired thug
 - adj: very good
 ### Family
-bully: bullied, bullies, bullying, bullyingly+;bullying: bullyings
+- bully: bullied, bullies, bullying, bullyingly+
+- bullying: bullyings
 ### Examples
 - The final days are Obama’s last chance to define his presidency before he loses the bully pulpit and cedes his legacy to historians.
 - These officials should use the bully pulpit and negotiation skills to achieve fantastic outcomes for Washingtonians.